mic-he/hypergeomagic/README.md

 this is a small personal project to learn shiny apps (see https://www.shinyapps.io/) the project is open-ended, the complete list of features still to be decided

-basic functionality so far: compute the probability of hitting at least X cards of a certain kind, given a deck of N cards containing K successes, and 7 to 17 draws (i.e., from turn 1 to turn 10, disregarding mulligans and card draw/scry effects)
+functionality so far: compute the probability of hitting at least X, and exactly X, cards of a certain kind, given a deck of N cards containing K successes, and a variable number of draws; on the play/on the draw is also implemented

 how to run: